Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

    555,60662,381897,90671,24486,...,breast_mammary_tissue
    ...

 As we can see, each row contains the expression data for a specific sample.
 The first column contains the samples' unique names, IDs, or indexes, while the rest of the columns contain either the expression data for a specific gene (identified by its Ensembl ID) or additional information about the samples.
-In our case, for example, the last column, named `tissue`, identifies the tissue from which each sample comes.
+In our case, for example, the last column, named ``tissue``, identifies the tissue from which each sample comes.

-Before finding the representations for these samples in latent space, we want to make sure that the genes whose expression data are reported in the CSV file correspond to the genes used to train the DGD model and that these genes are reported in the correct order in the file.
+Before finding the representations for these samples in latent space, we want to make sure that the genes whose expression data are reported in the CSV file correspond to the genes included in the DGD model and that these genes are reported in the correct order in the file.
 Furthermore, we would like to know whether we have duplicate samples, duplicate genes, and genes with missing expression values.
 We can do all this using the :func:`ioutil.preprocess_samples` function.

 First, we set the logging so that every message above and including the ``INFO`` level gets reported to have a better idea of what the program is doing.
 By default, only messages associated with a ``WARNING`` level or above get reported.